 2. Pucked Up (Pucked)

-So it was interesting to figure out that he has a learning difference, and he hasn’t let that control him.
+So, it was interesting to figure out that he has a learning difference, and he hasn’t let that control him.
 Sunny is still mad at him, and sometimes she overreacts.
-Miller has hate pictures with fans because sometimes he has slept with tons of women in the past.
+Miller has hated pictures with fans because sometimes he has slept with tons of women in the past.
 Now, he’s making an effort to come out and visit her.
 There are many complex relationships because of the multiple characters and their romance.
 The plot, storyline, dialogues, and narration are good enough, but the characters are annoying.
 Overall, you can enjoy it.

 Author: Helena Hunting